How to Create a Property Business Plan for Your Investment

 For instance, let’s say you decide that you want to buy a city centre apartment for your first investment.

-You should firstly allocate the amount of time you want to do this each day, and break down your time into individual websites.
+You should first allocate the amount of time you want to do this each day and break down your time into individual websites.

 As an example, your tasks could be: